Thursday, 5 May 2016

 8. Don't just sit there - get some exercise

-Studies have shown that going to the gym after a period of study can help with the recall of the material.
-Don’t spend all your time revising, get some exercise and get your blood flowing around your body.
+Studies have shown that going to the gym after studying can help you recall the material.
+Don’t spend all your time revising; get some exercise and get your blood flowing around your body.

 9. Don't just read, learn...

 Just reading your lecture or class notes is not learning the material.
 You need to be active to strengthen your memories and understanding of your notes.
 The easiest way to do this is to move the information in and out of your brain.
 Read the notes, re-write them in a different style (or draw them as a mind-map or diagram) without looking at your original notes, and then check your new notes against the old.
 By doing this, you have moved the information into your brain (reading), out of your brain (making the new notes), and then back in and out of your brain as you correct your new notes against the originals.
 This approach to learning is backed up by several studies and has been shown to work.

 10. Mix it up a bit...